shawnbutton/jenkins-radiator/README.md

 or from a failing state to a passing state.

 ## TODO
-1. Audio
-2. Performance
-3. Title
-4. Heart shape
-5. Disabled, aborted etc. builds in radiator
+1. Disabled, aborted etc. builds in radiator
-6. Progress bars etc. to inform user that something is happening
-7. Timestamp to inform what point in time is being displayed
+2. Timestamp to inform what point in time is being displayed
-8. Counter (of seconds) until next refresh
+3. Counter (of seconds) until next refresh

 Not in that particular order